Software Developer Schools Near You

 Job Openings & Outlook

 A report from CompTIA found that software and web developer jobs were growing faster than any other category within the tech sector.
-And according to the Occupational Outlook Handbook (OOH), employment of software developers is expected to grow by 21 percent between 2018 and 2028.
-That's over four times faster than the projected growth rate for all occupations overall.
+And according to the Occupational Outlook Handbook (OOH), employment of software developers is expected to grow by 26 percent from 2021 to 2031.** That's over four times faster than the projected growth rate for all occupations overall.

-Specifically, the OOH notes that applications developers should see job growth of 26 percent while systems developers can expect a 10-percent increase.
+Specifically, the OOH notes that software quality assurance analysts and testers should see job growth of 21 percent.**

 The numbers suggest there is a shortage of software engineers and developers.
 One report found that across the U.S., over 200,000 software developer positions were vacant because companies could not find enough qualified candidates.

-Employment projections from the Bureau of Labor Statistics estimate that an average of 134,600 software development jobs will open up each year between 2018 and 2028.
-Close to three-quarters of those openings will be for applications developers.
+Employment projections from the Bureau of Labor Statistics estimate that an average of 143,400 software development jobs will open up each year from 2021 to 2031.** Close to three-quarters of those openings will be for applications developers.